Mário Fernandes: Internacional

 On 13 December 2022, Internacional announced the signing of Fernandes from CSKA Moscow for the 2023 season.
 CSKA Moscow announced the transfer as a year-long loan.
 In the summer of 2023 CSKA and Internacional negotiated about a transfer that would return Fernandes to CSKA, but the talks stalled due to CSKA's refusal to pay Internacional for the departed player – formally the move to Internacional was a permanent transfer, and not a loan per se.

 Zenit

 On 17 July 2023, Fernandes signed a one-year contract with Zenit St.Petersburg, with the option of an additional year.
 On 24 July 2024, Fernandes left Zenit by mutual agreement.

 Retirement

-On 19 September 2025, Fernandes announced his retirement from professional football in a social media.
+On 19 September 2025, Fernandes announced his retirement from professional football in a post on social media.

 International career

 Brazil

-In 2011, Fernandes was called to the Brazil squad for the Superclásico de las Américas, which he rejected, citing personal issues.
+In 2011, Fernandes was called to the Brazil squad for the Superclásico de las Américas, but he missed his flight to the national team camp after spending the previous night at a nightclub in Porto Alegre.
 Fernandes went on to make his debut, and only appearance for Brazil in a 4–0 friendly victory against Japan on 14 October 2014.